-YEAR 4 YEAR 5 At the end of the fourth year, students should At the end of the last year, students should be be able to: able to: i. describe and explain with some guidance i. explain scientific knowledge scientific problems ii. apply scientific knowledge and understanding ii. apply scientific knowledge and understanding to solve problems set in familiar and unfamiliar to solve problems set in familiar and unfamiliar situations situations iii. analyse and with some guidance evaluate iii. analyse and evaluate information to make information to make scientifically supported 1 judgements scientifically supported judgements
+YEAR 4 YEAR 5 At the end of the fourth year, students should be At the end of the last year, students should be able able to: to: i. describe and explain with some guidance scientific i. explain scientific knowledge problems ii. apply scientific knowledge and understanding to ii. apply scientific knowledge and understanding to solve problems set in familiar and unfamiliar situations solve problems set in familiar and unfamiliar situations iii. analyse and with some guidance evaluate information to make scientifically supported iii. analyse and evaluate information to make judgements scientifically supported judgements